Peculiar Velocity Anomaly from Forces Beyond Gravity?: Bulk Flows in Linear Perturbation Theory

-Equation~(\ref{Pv_Pdelta}) tells us that larger bulk flows demand higher values of $f$ or $P_\delta(k)$.
+Equation~(\ref{Pv_Pdelta}) tells us that larger bulk flows demand higher values of $f_k$ or $P_\delta(k)$.
 This, however, poses a serious obstacle for most cosmological models that reproduce the standard expansion history.
 On the one hand, once a model is chosen, the density power spectrum $P_\delta(k)$ is constrained by various observations (like the CMB and galaxy surveys).
-Therefore, most cosmological models don't allow for drastic deviations from the $\Lambda$CDM power spectrum.
-On the other hand, for a large class of dark energy and modified gravity models, $f$ can be parameterized by $f = \Omega_m^\gamma$ with $\gamma$ constant in time \citep{Linder05}. \citet{Linder07} showed that for models of uncoupled dark energy, $\gamma$ only slightly depends on the equation of state $w$, and that even when considering models of modified gravity, $\gamma$ typically varies at most $\approx 20\%$, not enough to predict the observed bulk flows.
+Therefore, most cosmological models do not allow for drastic deviations from the $\Lambda$CDM power spectrum.
+On the other hand, for a large class of dark energy and modified gravity models, $f_k$ can be parameterized by $f_k = \Omega_m^\gamma$ with $\gamma$ constant in time \citep{Linder05}. \citet{Linder07} showed that for models of uncoupled dark energy, $\gamma$ only slightly depends on the equation of state $w$, and that even when considering models of modified gravity, $\gamma$ typically varies at most $\approx 20\%$, not enough to predict the observed bulk flows.
 Consequently, what at first was found as a challenge for the standard model $\Lambda$CDM, is in fact a problem for its most popular competitors as well.

 This should come as no surprise since the direct influence of uncoupled dark energy, whether it be dynamical or a cosmological constant, is restricted to the evolution of the background.
 Similar expansion histories thus imply similar growth histories.
-This correspondence is absent in models with extra couplings enhancing the growth of matter perturbations in recent times.
-For these models, the parameterization of $f$ mentioned above in general becomes invalid.
-Going back to Eq.~(\ref{u_exact}) and using Eqs. (\ref{Pv_Pdelta}) and (\ref{averaged_f}), we obtain:
+This correspondence is absent in models with extra couplings.
+In fact, these models have the potential of generating large bulk flows.
+We will illustrate this with two scenarios in Sec.~\ref{examples}.

-This formula shows what the continuity equation~(\ref{continuity}) already indicates: As $P_\delta$ and $\dot P_\delta$ are evaluated at the present time, the bulk flows are sensitive to the growth of matter perturbations today.
-Hence, it is possible to reach large bulk flow expectations if there is significant current growth.
-This can be mediated by extra forces as present in models of coupled dark energy \citep{Brookfield05, Amendola07, Wetterich07, Mota08, Ichiki08, Gavela09, Schaefer08, CalderaCabral09}.
-A rapid growth of perturbations would also contribute to the integrated Sachs-Wolfe effect (ISW), predicted too small for $\Lambda$CDM \citep{Ho08}.
-If the late-time growth has set in very recently, the impact on the present power spectrum $P_\delta$ may be moderate.
-There is thus a good chance to remain consistent with observational constraints on $P_\delta$.